Jasan33/eksamenchat/readme.md

 ## Builds

-In order for me to build this content I have use verious amount of differnt tools.
+In order for me to build this content I have used verious amount of differnt tools.
 These tools have been specified down below

 * Flask-socketIO
 * HTML
 * CSS